spider-gazelle/guide/docs/deployment/README.md

 If you would like your docker image to be ready to deploy every time you commit a change

+### Github actions

+We use github actions and the github repository for automated builds.

 ### Codefresh

-We prefer [codefresh](https://codefresh.io/) for this job as the builds run faster when compared to docker hub.
+One option we used in the past was [codefresh](https://codefresh.io/) as it ran faster when compared to docker hub.

 1. Login using your browser
 1. Click "add repository"